-Structure of the ATO sharable database is also described in the User Guide.
+The structure of the ATO shareable database is also described in the guide.
 It also includes an introduction to the different country typologies that can be applied to presenting individual ATO indicators.

-This describes in quantitative and qualitative manner (a) physical road, rail, waterways-ports, aviation-airport infrastructure that enables transport, (b) ICT Infrastructure, (c) infrastructure to produce different types of fuels used in transport.
+Infrastructure (INF) describes in quantitative and qualitative manner (a) physical road, rail, waterways-ports, aviation-airport infrastructure that enables transport, (b) ICT Infrastructure, (c) infrastructure to produce different types of fuels used in transport).
 [Download data here]